-The Busselton Performing Arts and Convention Centre (BPACC) will be a first class dedicated convention, entertainment and performing arts centre capable of hosting major events and a hub for the region's creative sector.
+The Busselton Performing Arts and Convention Centre (BPACC) will be a first class dedicated convention, entertainment and performing arts centre capable of hosting major events and a hub for the region's burgeoning creative industry.

-This iconic landmark performance space has an auditorium capacity of 1000 people standing, comprising up to 650 seats (345 seats which are retractable or removable and two levels of balcony seating).
-The upper floor conference and convention facility can accommodate 400 people banquet style.
+The BPACC will be an iconic landmark performance space with a minimum 600 seat capacity theatre, and conference and convention facility to accommodate 400 people banquet style.
 The building will be flexible in design utilising the latest technology to fill the gap to host large indoor events, adding to the viability of the South West touring circuit and the opportunity to increase visitation to the region as a destination for conference, trade shows and conventions.